Tamar Braxton

-Tamar Estine Braxton (born March 17, 1977) is an American singer and television personality.
+Tamar Estine Braxton (born March 17, 1977) is an American singer, songwriter, actress and television personality.

 Braxton began her career in 1990 as a founding member of The Braxtons, an R&B singing group formed with her sisters.
 The Braxtons released their debut album, So Many Ways, as a trio in 1996, and disbanded shortly afterward.
-In 2000, she released her debut self-titled album through DreamWorks Records.
+In 2000, Braxton released her debut self-titled album through DreamWorks Records.
 Following a thirteen-year break, Braxton released her second studio album, Love and War (2013), through Epic Records, which reached the number two position on the Billboard 200 chart.
 She later released her fourth and fifth albums, Calling All Lovers (2015) and Bluebird of Happiness (2017), respectively.
 Braxton has won a BET Award and three Soul Train Music Awards throughout her career.
 She has also been nominated for four Grammy Awards.

-Since 2011, Braxton has starred in the We TV reality television series Braxton Family Values alongside her mother and sisters.
+From 2011 to 2020, Braxton starred in the We TV reality-television series Braxton Family Values alongside her mother and sisters.
 She also served as a co-host on the Fox syndicated daytime talk show The Real from 2013 until 2016, for which she received two Daytime Emmy Award nominations.
 In 2019, she won the second season of Celebrity Big Brother.

-Life and career

-1977–1999: Early life and career beginnings
+Early life

-Tamar Estine Braxton was born to Michael and Evelyn Braxton in Severn, Maryland on March 17, 1977.
-The youngest of the Braxtons' six children, Braxton started singing as a toddler.
-The Braxton children would eventually enter in their church choir, where their father Michael Braxton was a pastor.
-She and her sisters Toni, Traci, Towanda, and Trina, signed their first record deal with Arista Records in 1989.
-In 1990, they released their first single, "Good Life", which peaked at No. 79 on the Billboard Hot R&B/Hip-Hop Singles chart.
-At the time of the single's release, the members' age differences created a problem with marketing.
-Subsequently, The Braxtons were dropped from Arista Records.
+Tamar Estine Braxton was born on March 17, 1977, to Michael and Evelyn Braxton, in Severn, Maryland.
+As the youngest of the Braxtons' six children, she began singing as a toddler.
+The Braxton children would eventually join the choir at church, where their father, Michael Braxton, was a pastor.